Cliff Richard: Nationwide Festival of Light

 In 1971, Richard was a leading supporter of the Nationwide Festival of Light, a movement formed by British Christians who were concerned about the development of the permissive society.
 Richard joined public figures such as Malcolm Muggeridge, Mary Whitehouse and Bishop Trevor Huddleston to demonstrate in London "for love and family life, against pornography and moral pollution".
-Muggeridge criticised the media as being "largely in the hands of those who for one reason or another favour the present Gadarene slide into decadence and Godlessness."
+Muggeridge criticised the media as being "largely in the hands of those who for one reason or another favour the present Gadarene slide into decadence and Godlessness".

 One of the targets for the Festival of Light's campaign was the growth of sexually explicit films.
 Richard was one of approximately 30,000 people who gathered at London's Trafalgar Square for a demonstration.
 One focus of their protest was against the Swedish sex education film Language of Love, which was showing at a nearby cinema.

 Philanthropy

-Since March 1966, Richard has followed the practice of giving away at least one-tenth of his income to charity.
+Since March 1966, Richard has followed the practice of tithing, giving away at least one-tenth of his income to charity.
 Richard has stated that two biblical principles have guided him in how to use his money.
 He said: "Firstly, it was the love of money (not money itself) that was the root of all evil.
 Secondly, to be good and responsible stewards of what was entrusted to us."
 In 1990, Richard said: "Those of us who have something to offer have to be prepared to give all the time."

-For over forty years Richard has been a supporter of Tearfund, a Christian charity that aims to tackle poverty in many countries across the world.
+For over forty years, Richard has been a supporter of Tearfund, a Christian charity that aims to tackle poverty in many countries across the world.
 He has made overseas visits to see their work in Uganda, Bangladesh and Brazil.
 Richard has said: "Playing a part in relieving poverty is, as I see it, the responsibility of us all."

 Richard has donated to the dementia research charity, Alzheimer's Research UK.
 He has helped to raise funds and awareness of the disease by speaking publicly about his mother's condition.

-Richard has also supported numerous UK charities over many years through the Cliff Richard Charitable Trust, both through donations and by making personal visits to schools, churches, hospitals and homes for special needs children.
-Richard's passion for tennis, which was encouraged by his former girlfriend Sue Barker, also led him in 1991 to establish the Cliff Richard Tennis Foundation.
+Richard has also supported numerous UK charities over many years through the Cliff Richard Charitable Trust, both through donations and by making personal visits to schools, churches, hospitals, and homes for special needs children.
+Richard's passion for tennis, which was encouraged by his former girlfriend, Sue Barker, also led him in 1991 to establish the Cliff Richard Tennis Foundation.
 The charity has encouraged thousands of primary schools in the UK to introduce the sport, with over 200,000 children taking part in the tennis sessions which tour the country.
-The Foundation has since become part of the charitable wing of the Lawn Tennis Association.
+The foundation has since become part of the charitable wing of the Lawn Tennis Association.